ConvLab/ConvLab-2/README.md

     - Add install.sh under the main directory.
 Running install.sh should install all required extra packages.
     - Create your own Dockerfile with the name dev.dockerfile
 3. Please add a file called `model_description.txt` in the directory `end2end`, and add a brief description of your system.
 Based on the information you provide, we will make some summarization for our track review.
 4. Zip the system and submit (Click 'Participate' in https://aka.ms/dstc-mdtc, select Test Submission or Final Submission, and fill in required information.
 Once you click 'Submit' in CodaLab, a window pops up for you to upload the zip file).
+In case that your models are too large, you can share your model checkpoints in cloud drives and add scripts to download models.

 Notice: the simulator evaluation and human evaluation may not be exactly the same as `tests/test_end2end.py` and `convlab2/human_eval/` in ConvLab-2, respectively.